jlapeyre/SymataSyntax.jl/README.md

 <!-- [![codecov.io](http://codecov.io/github/jlapeyre/SymataSyntax.jl/coverage.svg?branch=master)](http://codecov.io/github/jlapeyre/SymataSyntax.jl?branch=master) -->

+This version of `SymataSyntax` is for Juilia `v.0.7`.
+In order to use `SymataSyntax` you must add a dependency on `SymataSyntax` to the `REQUIRE` file of `Symata`.
+This is not done by default to avoid adding burdensome dependencies to `Symata`.
+This should not be necessary by Julia v1.0, and hopefully sooner.

+`SymataSyntax` tagged with v0.4.0  is the last version that supports Julia v0.6.

 This package provides Mathematica syntax for [`Symata`](https://github.com/jlapeyre/Symata.jl).
 This package is unrelated to and independent of
 Mathematica and Wolfram language software from WRI. `SymataSyntax` uses the python package [mathics](http://www.mathics.org) for parsing and formatting.

 This module provides a shell within the symata shell that reads and prints in Mathematica syntax.
 It also supports Jupyter.
 It also supports reading from a file.
-It also provides a shell to interact directly with the runnin `mathics` process.
+It also provides a shell to interact directly with the running `mathics` process.
 You can enter and leave the alternative syntax and mathics shells repeatedly during a symata session.

 ## Requirements